SoftUni-Internal/interactive-content/EN/04-MongoDB-And-Mongoose/05-Crud-With-Mongoose.md

 We must first find the student by their id.

-After that we update and save the new values in the model.
+After that, we update and save the new values in the model.

 - **Delete (Remove Data)**